dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Today I learned to slow down and when copying code from an earlier day's solution to be sure to get the later version with the fixes...
 I copied p1 from Day 5 instead of p2, and debugged the  `var int` arg problem again... this time it was much easier, but still a time waster.
 I got a late start (family day) and the part 2 description was unclear, but the examples helped.
 It's nice that Nim has `nextPermutation` built into the standard library.

+### Day 8: Space Image Format ###

+Pressed for time, I decided to use strings and explicit index computation instead of sussing out Nim 2D arrays.
+In the process I searched for a few minutes for `substring` before realizing that string slices was the Nim way.

 ---

 ## Stats